RedGemState/wp-job-manager-ninja-forms-apply/readme.txt

 The Job/Resume listing must also have an email address associated with it, not a URL to a website.

+In "Administrator Email Settings" add a *dummy* email address as the first email to send a notification to.
+You can add real email addresses under this if you do need an actual admin confirmation.

 = I am using Jobify and it's not working =

 **Please make sure you have the latest version of Jobify from ThemeForest**